JuliaGilmore/UVicScholaryProfiles/README.md

 _SPARQL query used to generate the table:_

 ```
-#defaultView:BubbleChart
-#UVic Campus Buildings with namesakes and their listed occupations
-# instance of university building
-# owned by University of Victoria
-# namesake
-# namesakes with listed occupations
 SELECT DISTINCT ?occupationLabel (COUNT (?namesake) as ?Count)
 WHERE {
   ?item wdt:P31 wd:Q19844914. #university building